-COMMUNITY DEVELOPMENT - 12 SPOTS LEFT
+COMMUNITY DEVELOPMENT - 11 SPOTS LEFT

-Habitat for Humanity
+Habitat for Humanity of Northwest Alabama

 The SEC Compact is an Alternative Break partnership between five Southeastern Conference schools in which each school will send one trip to the same service site.
 Help build or renovate houses for those who need housing assistance and also get to know the community you are giving back to!